 The final product, sprinkled with powdered sugar and sliced

 I must say that the kitchen smelled fantastic when the stollen was baking.
-And it does taste wonderful, although mine is no competition for the stollen that we received as a gift.
+And it does taste wonderful, although I'm not sure I would bother to make it if there were Tesco Stollen available.
 I think they must sprinkle magic on it.
 Or maybe it just seemed better because it was a gift and I hadn't spent five hours monkeying around with a fussy recipe.

 For those of you who would like to try your hand at this delightful treat, I'm sharing the recipe I found online:

 The almond paste, which can be made ahead of time (otherwise this would be a six hour project!) and stored in the refrigerator to use within a week.
 (Actually, I had some I'd made and stored in the freezer):